kevindaffaarr/quantist_md/src/blog/dasar-analisis-saham/analisis-saham-secara-top-down-fundamental-vs-transaksi-vs-teknikal.md

       content: https://quantist.io/blog/analisis-saham-secara-top-down-fundamental-vs-transaksi-vs-teknikal
 ---

-# Analisis Saham secara Top-Down: Fundamental vs Transaksi vs Teknikal
+# Analisis Saham secara Top-Down - Fundamental vs Transaksi vs Teknikal

 > “*When you have managed the downside, the only way forward is up.”*